2004 British Formula 3 International Series

-The 2004 Formula 3 International Series was the 54th British Formula 3 International Series season.
+The 2004 British Formula 3 International Series was the 54th British Formula 3 International Series season.
 It commenced on 3 April, and ended on 1 October after twenty-four races.

 Drivers and teams

 The following teams and drivers were competitors in the 2004 British Formula 3 International Series.
 The Scholarship class is for older Formula Three cars.
 Teams in the Invitation class are not series regulars, and do not compete for championship points.